firebase/quickstart-cpp/messaging/testapp/readme.md

     , and attach your iOS app to it.
       - For Messaging, you will need an App Store ID.
 Use something random such as 12345678."
-      - You can use "com.google.ios.messaging.testapp" as the iOS Bundle ID while you're testing.
+      - You can use "com.google.FirebaseCppMessagingTestApp.dev" as the iOS Bundle ID while you're testing.
     - Add the GoogleService-Info.plist that you downloaded from Firebase console to the testapp root directory.
 This file identifies your iOS app